natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-19PT.md

 '''Cons:'''

 * Compresses badly
-* Will be outrun by 10.7s easily
+* Will easily be outrun by other jets in an uptier
 * Wings can rip when rolling and turning at high speed
 * Only 2 rather underwhelming air-to-air missiles
 * Poor low-speed manoeuvrability